Elizabeth was widowed at twenty. Both before and after her husband's death she dedicated herself to solidarity with and care of the sick and the poor

 Her spiritual director

 Three years earlier, Elizabeth had, with the approval of Pope Honorius III (Cencio Camerario 1216-27), taken Konrad of Marburg as her confessor and had vowed obedience to him.
 Konrad had been an inquisitor and soon began to exercise an abnormal degree of control over Elizabeth.
 In some ways he moderated her impetuousity, teaching her to avoid the risk of contracting leprosy.
 But he deprived her of the human support of the ladies-in-waiting who had accompanied her from Hungary as a child, replacing them with two “harsh females” who spied and reported on her activities.
 He is also said to have used physical violence against her in his desire for unquestioning obedience.
 She imposed extreme austerities on herself, and her health gave way after two years of this way of life.
+She was noted for her good-humoured resilience in adversity and for her humility in menial service of the needy.

 Death and canonisation